389ds/389ds.github.io/docs/389ds/design/nss-cipher-design.md

     See "Available by setting +all" and "Available by setting +all but weak"

 -   If the value of **nsSSL3Ciphers** is "-all", no ciphers are enabled.
+If the SSL is enabled "nsSSL3: on", the SSL is disabled and the secure port is not opened.

-If the SSL is enabled "nsSSL3: on", the server does not start.
+-   If the cipher suites listed as the value of **nsSSL3Ciphers** are all not avaliable, which happens if "allowWeakCipher: off" and specified cipher suites are all weak, and if the SSL is enabled "nsSSL3: on", the SSL is disabled and the secure port is not opened.

 -   If the value of **nsSSL3Ciphers** is the list of ciphers, the specified ciphers are enabled. + means enable it, - means disable it.
 E.g.,